JonLMyers/WarDriving/README.md

 The information contained in this presentation is for educational purposes only.
 Any contributers and I do not hold any responsibility or liability for any misuse of the information provided in the repository.

+The act of Wardriving is not illegal and no personal or sensative information was collected.

 # What is Wardriving?
 Wardriving is the act of searching for and often mapping wireless network access points with a mobile device while driving in a vehicle.
 These access points are what your wireless device connects to when seeking to gain access to the internet and your network.
 Once connected, you device will send information to this access point over Wi-Fi signals.
 Unfortunately anyone who desires can easily observe this traffic without any special equipment or having access to your network.
 This means that they could reconstruct your network traffic and view all the information you are sending over Wi-Fi if your traffic is not properly encrypted.
 Malicious wardrivers take advantage of this by scouting out and mapping entire neighborhoods with vulnerable networks to prey on.
 Once they have a selection of networks, they can access them and perform horresndous actions such as stealing personal and private information or distributing child pornography.